Unity-Technologies/furioos-sdk-js/README.md

 #### Unreal Engine Side

-For the moment, it is not possilbe activate the debug mode.
-The new version of the Furioos SDK Unreal is coming soon.
+For the moment, it is not possible activate the debug mode.
+The new version of the Furioos SDK for Unreal is coming soon.

 ## :warning: Common Errors

 - *Failed to execute 'postMessage' on 'DOMWindow': The target origin (http://....) provided does not match the recipient window's origin ('http://...')*

-  This error means that you do not have the correct website URL setted on your SDK link on Furioos.
+  This error means that you do not have the correct website URL set on your SDK link, on Furioos side.
   If the url your are testing the player implementation is `http://localhost:8080`, you must have this url as website url of your SDK link on Furioos (by creating or editing one).